 Laws Governing Indonesian Banks

-The banking industry in Indonesia is regulated by Bank Indonesia (BI).
+The banking industry in Indonesia is under the control of Bank Indonesia (BI).
 It executes numerous monetary policies and ensures the rupiah’s stability.

 Law No. 7 of 1992 governs banks in Indonesia, which has since been revised by Law No. 10 of 1998.
 Law No. 7 was enacted to encourage Islamic banking where commercial and rural banks can both operate on Islamic banking principles under Law No. 10.
 The monetary policy regulations are governed by Law No. 21 of 2011.
 It also controls and supervises banking institutions, monitors the solvency of banks, and conducts bank examinations.